 Designing the mining layout and blasts

 Before any hole is drilled or rock mined, much planning goes to make sure that the mining sequence runs smoothly and as safe as possible.
 The mine planning engineers, in conjunction with geologists, drill and blast engineers and voids officers, design the size and shape of the blasts.
-These issues is taken into account:
+These issues are taken into account:

 - location of the ore on the bench